TheAirship/LoggrJack/README.md

 ## Installation & General Use

 LoggerJack can be run from just about any system with Python installed.
-Use of a Python virtual environment, such as pyenv (https://github.com/pyenv/pyenv) with the virtualenv plugin, is always recommended.
+Use of a Python virtual environment, such as pyenv (https://github.com/pyenv/pyenv) with the virtualenv plugin, is recommended.

 1. Clone the repo: `$ git clone https://github.com/TheAirship/LoggerJack.git`
 2. Change to the directory: `$ cd [path_to_download]`